zmknox/zmknox.github.io/about.md

 permalink: /about/
 ---

-# Hi there.
+# 👋 Hi there.
 I'm Zach.

 I'm a software developer.
-On this website you'll find information about me, my projects, and any blog posts I may write (mostly about my projects or experiences).
-All content on this site is mine unless otherwise specified, and my opinions do not reflect or represent the views of my exployer or school.

-**Programming Experience:** I have the most experience with JavaScript (developing APIs and backend tools), Swift (for iOS development), and Java (used a lot in school).
-I'm also familliar with C, Kotlin, Python (3, please), and probably some things I've forgotten about.
-I can also build a website (like this one) with HTML/CSS, but I wouldn't really classify that as traditional programming, as opposed to markup and formatting.

-**Framework Experience:** Node.js (backends and APIs), UIKit (Swift, iOS Development), ExpressJS, React (JS), Flask (Python), Android (Kotlin/Java), Django (Python), Bootstrap (HTML/CSS/JS), Meteor (JS), Material Design Lite (HTML/CSS)

-**System Experience:** macOS (OS X), Linux/UNIX (preferring a Debian/Ubuntu base), Windows (including some Windows Server knowledge), Cisco IOS

-**Tools Experience:** git (version control), Visual Studio Code, vim, Xcode, Slack
+I build backend tools in [Node.js](https://nodejs.org/en/) for work, and iOS apps in [Swift](https://swift.org/) for me.
+I also write a web app or two here and there using various tools (this site uses [Jekyll](https://jekyllrb.com/), for example).
+I like to try new frameworks and tools, so I'd like to think that I know at least a little bit about a lot of things.
+Check out my [Projects page](https://zachknox.com/projects) to see everything I (publicly) work on.

+In both [2018](https://zachknox.com/2018/04/02/WWDC-scholarship-application.html) and [2019](https://zachknox.com/2019/03/25/WWDC19-scholarship-application.html), I won scholarships to attend Apple's Worldwide Developers Conference (WWDC).
+It was an incredible experience, and [I wrote about my 2018 trip on this site](https://zachknox.com/wwdc/2018/08/03/thoughts-on-wwdc18.html).

+I [went to school](https://gmu.edu/) for Computer Science, if that's important to you.

+Myke Hurley once called me ["important in Upgrade lore"](https://overcast.fm/+Fcm-R0sbo/54:08).

-My preferred text editor is Visual Studio Code.
+My preferred text editor is currently [Visual Studio Code](https://code.visualstudio.com/).
 Xcode is pretty good too.
-IntelliJ's debugger is fantastic. vim is fine in a pinch.
+[IntelliJ](https://www.jetbrains.com/idea/)'s debugger is fantastic. vim is fine in a pinch.

+In 2015, I learned a lot about routers and switches and passed the Cisco ICND1 exam, becoming a Cisco Certified Enter Network Technician.
+I think that certification has expired by now, but the knowledge and experience of that was valuable.

-I also have experience with video editing.
-Most of my experience is with Apple's Final Cut Pro X.
+From doing various personal projects, I have some experience with video and audio editing, mostly with [Final Cut Pro X](https:/www.apple.com/final-cut-pro/) and [Logic](https://www.apple.com/logic-pro/).
+You can see some of them [on YouTube](http://youtube.com/c/ZachKnoxM/).
-I feel fairly competent at being able to produce decent quality video content with it.

-**Accomplishments**:
--   Apple WWDC (Worldwide Developers Conference) 2019 Scholarship Winner
--   Apple WWDC (Worldwide Developers Conference) 2018 Scholarship Winner
--   Eagle Scout (as of December 2014)
--   Cisco Certified ENT (ICND1) (as of June 2015)
+Whenever I watch a movie, I like to [write a little review on Letterboxd](https://letterboxd.com/zmknox/).
+It helps me think more about what I'm watching.

+Finally, I am also an Eagle Scout.

 ---------------------------